 The cheapest way to improve your reading skills is to read authentic content.
 There is nothing quite as satisfying as reading a book from start to finish in a foreign language.
 Your local library will have an array of Spanish books for all levels.
 HINT: Find a topic you actually enjoy and don’t worry if you don’t know every word – try to grasp the general meaning.

-CONS: Limited free access – however paid subscription is really reasonable!
+CONS: Free access requires you to start from scratch however the paid subscription is really reasonable!

 App: VoCat – My Own Vocabulary – Vocabulary builder app